 IntellumData Processing Agreement "DPA"

-THIS AGREEMENT ("DPA") is entered into as of February 6, 2021 ("Effective Date"), by and between Intellum, Inc., a Georgia corporation located at 3525 Piedmont Rd NE, Building 7, Suite 500, Atlanta, GA 30305, USA, doing business as Intellum ("Intellum"), and the Client agreeing to the Underlying Agreements (defined below) ("Client").
+THIS DATA PROCESSING AGREEMENT ("DPA") is entered into by and between Intellum, Inc., a Georgia corporation located at 3525 Piedmont Rd NE, Building 7, Suite 500, Atlanta, GA 30305, USA, ("Intellum") and the Client agreeing to the Underlying Agreement(s) (as defined below) ("Client").
 Client is entering into this Agreement on behalf of itself and its Authorized Affiliates.
 All references herein to Client also apply to Client’s Authorized Affiliates.

-WHEREAS, in providing the Services to Client pursuant to the Underlying Agreement(s), Intellum may Process Personal Data on behalf of Client; and
+WHEREAS, in providing the Services to Client pursuant to the Underlying Agreement(s), Intellum may Process Personal Data on behalf of Client;

-WHEREAS, if and to the extent Intellum Processes Personal Data on behalf of Client, the parties will be subject to the GDPR, the CCPA and applicable "Data Protection Laws and Regulations"; and
+WHEREAS, if and to the extent Intellum Processes Personal Data on behalf of Client, the parties will be subject to the GDPR, the CCPA and applicable "Data Protection Laws and Regulations";

 WHEREAS, if and to the extent Intellum processes Personal Data on behalf of Client, Client will be acting in the capacity of Controller (data exporter), and Intellum will be acting in the capacity of Processor (data importer);